mmione/little-brother-security-system/README.md

 * Old phone (Android or IOS based)
 * DroidCam or any other IP camera software
 * a LAN (you don't even need internet access, just the router)
-* a Gmail account from which you want to send emails
+* a throwaway Gmail account from which you want to send emails
 ## Installation
 ```bash
 python -m pip install -r requirements.txt